fraczak/k/README.md

         > k -k test.k

-    If we want to read `json` objects from a file, e.g., `my-objects.json`, we do
+    If we want to read `json` objects from a file, e.g., `my-objects.jsonl`, we do

-        > k -k test.k my-objects.json
+        > k -k test.k my-objects.jsonl
          {"x&y":"x=432 & y=123"}
          {"x&y":"only x=987"}
          {"x&y":"no x nor y"}

     where:

-        > cat my-objects.json
+        > cat my-objects.jsonl
          ####################################################
          # empty lines and lines starting with # are ignored
          {"y": 123, "x": 432,"others": "..."}